Opus10/django-pgtrigger/docs/multi_db.rst

    For example, this sets the ``search_path`` to ``myschema,public``::

     with pgtrigger.schema("myschema", "public"):
-        # seach_path is set.
-Any more nested invocations of
+        # seach_path is set to "myschema,public".
+Any nested invocations of
-        # pgtrigger.schema will append to the path
+        # pgtrigger.schema will append to the path if not currently
+        # present

 .. note::

   If you find yourself wrapping the ``django-pgtrigger`` API with `pgtrigger.schema`, open an issue and let us know about your use case.
 We may consider making it a first-class citizen in the API if it's common.

+The final thing to keep in mind with multi-schema support is that `pgtrigger.ignore` uses a special Postgres function for ignoring triggers that's installed under the public schema.
+The function is always referenced with a fully-qualified name.

+If you don't use the public schema, configure the schema with ``settings.PGTRIGGER_SCHEMA``.
+Setting this to ``None`` uses a relative path when installing and calling the function.